 Meeting new people is one of the great delights of solo travel.
 But how do you go about starting a conversation to begin with?
 For some travellers, this can be a point of mystery.
-If you’ve never travelled alone before, it might seem a bit awkward to simply saunter up to a stranger in a bar.
+If you’ve never travelled alone before, it might seem a bit awkward to simply talk to strangers in a bar.
 Sure, the confident cats among us could do it – but what about those who feel a bit more… self-conscious, or people with the odd bit of social anxiety?
 Does this mean shy people just don’t make friends abroad?

 But, just in case you still need a little conviction that you won’t languish alone looking for mates on your next foray abroad, we’re rounded up a few tips from the Flashpacker crowd on how to get a conversation started.
 These guys are fluent in the language of travelling alone, so listen up and take heed if you want to meet new people with minimum fuss:

 Don’t ask what people do